Remote Learning Resources

 Not finding the answers to your questions?
-Connect with our Info Desk Staff through Microsoft Teams via the button above.
-Support is available 9am-5pm (PST) Monday – Friday.
+Connect with our staff through Microsoft Teams via the button above.
+Support is available Monday – Friday.

 For campus-wide resources for students experiencing challenges with remote learning, please see the UO Remote Resources for Students page.